 Seize the Competitive Advantage

 Writing a scholarship essay is not easy, but it is a worthwhile pursuit that could set you well ahead of your competitors.
+Use these tips for how to write a good scholarship essay.
 Take some time to connect to your passion; if your essay shows zeal and feels authentic, you will be a shoo-in for that prized scholarship!